 STEP 6: Obtain permits and approvals (ranges widely)

 Of all the steps where hiccups or delays might occur, this is it.
-Obtaining the correct permits and necessary approvals have held up many a renovation, but don’t be daunted: our expert contractors are well-versed in navigating these processes and often can advise you on how best to achieve your renovation goals with the least amount of hassle.
+Obtaining the correct permits and necessary approvals have held up many a renovation, but don’t be daunted.
+Sweeten contractors are well-versed in navigating these processes and often can advise you on how to achieve your renovation goals with the least amount of hassle.
 If you’re moving plumbing or gas lines, you’ll need an architect and additional DOB permits.
 Sweeten homeowners have reported obtaining approvals in as little as two weeks—but it’s more common for it to take a couple months.
 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

-If you live in a stand-alone house, you won’t need to worry about building board approvals, but you’ll still need the requisite city permits for any electrical or plumbing work to make sure that everything is up to code.
+If you live in a stand-alone house, you won’t need to worry about building board approvals.
+However, you’ll still need the requisite city permits for any electrical or plumbing work to make sure everything is up to code.

 STEP 7: Source materials (ranges widely)